 Another factor to consider when infusing your sales strategy with more depth is how complex your product is.

-If more than one person or department would ultimately be involved in using your product, that means you have lots of opportunities to make inroads at several touch points within the company.
+Suppose more than one person or department would ultimately be involved in using your product.
+In that case, that means you have lots of opportunities to make inroads at several touchpoints within the company.

 If your first contact doesn’t work out, don’t get discouraged – simply move on to the next, all while keeping a consistent and thoughtful strategy in place for your original and subsequent efforts.